Military Pay Chart: What It Is and Pay Rates in 2025

 How is Military Pay Calculated?

-Military pay scale is calculated based on your pay grade, location, duties, and years of service.
-Other than the basic pay, it includes a number of other components like cost of living allowances, based on where they are stationed and/or what their duty assignment is.
+The military pay scale is based on several factors, including your pay grade, years of service, duties, and location.
+In addition to basic pay, you may receive allowances for cost of living, housing, and subsistence, especially if you're stationed in high-cost areas.
 For many service members, these allowances can be a major portion of their pay.

-Your Leave and Earning Statement (LES) shows details about your deductions, allotments, entitlements, tax withholding, Thrift Savings Plan, and leaves.
-You can view your LES by logging in to the Defense Finance and Accounting Service (DFAS) myPay website.
+Your Leave and Earning Statement (LES) breaks down your deductions, allotments, entitlements, tax withholding, Thrift Savings Plan, and leaves.
+You can view your LES by logging in to the Defense Finance and Accounting Service (DFAS) myPay portal.

-You’ll find updated information related to military pay and benefits on the Department of Defense’s Military Compensation website, along with the 2024 military pay charts.
+You’ll find the most up-to-date information about military pay and benefits on the Department of Defense’s Military Compensation website, including the full 2025 military pay charts.

 Years in Service